-Visit your school's homepage for a link to your custom distance learning plan!
+Visit your school's homepage for a link to your custom summer learning resources!

 What is Distance Learning?